-Electronic labbook, lab notebook, logbook… whatever you want to call it, there are many different packages available for keeping track of your work in the lab.
+Electronic laboratory notebook, labbook, logbook… whatever you want to call it, there are many different packages available for keeping track of your work in the lab.
 Why is Academic Labbook Plugin (ALP for short) different?
 This post attempts to present the current state of affairs in the world of academic labbook software, and to compare the main features and differences between them.

 Labbook software in the wild

 In my PhD at the Institute for Gravitational Research in Glasgow, UK, my first exposure to electronic labbooks was with a web script that rendered text files placed on an SVN repository on an internal university website.
 While it only allowed for placing a title and writing some standard text, it did use the powerful SVN version control system to track changes to posts over time, letting you revert back in time if you made a mistake.
 It also let you upload images and other data to the same directory and have this available to download through the browser.
 It was basic, but quite useful given the purpose it was to serve.